-April 14th marks the one-year anniversary of the Eyjafjallajökull eruption in Iceland.
+April 14th marks the anniversary of the Eyjafjallajökull eruption in Iceland.
 You know the one.
 The little ash cloud that disrupted flights across half the northern hemisphere.
 The one that was dubbed the worst travel disruption since 9/11.

 I had booked my trip to Iceland right before Eyjafjallajökull blew.
 My original itinerary had included a camping and hiking excursion along the Fimmvörðuháls trail in Þórsmörk, where a volcanic fissure had opened up in mid-March 2010.
 Tour companies were taking visitors to see the exploding lava up close and when I had heard of the “tourist-friendly” eruption, my inner travel writer jumped on the story.

 But before I could depart, Eyjafjallajökull exploded, news hit of closed airports across Europe, and I held my breath as I waited to hear the fate of my own flight.
 Remarkably, it went ahead; in a strange twist, Iceland’s international airport remained open during most of the disruption as the ash blew east, away from the airport on the west coast.
 And so, it was with a bit of surprise (and disbelief from friends back home) that I touched down at the black fields of Keflavik airport while a volcano smoked in the distance.

 My plans to hike Fimmvörðuháls, however, were cancelled.
 The Eyjafjallajökull volcano sits under a glacier overlooking the trail, and when the eruption hit, the entire area was flooded with melted glacial water.
 Campers had to be airlifted out while raging rivers and chunks of ice barrelled down the mountainside.